In this article

 - In-App Messages Without the SDK

-- API Overview and Sample Payloads
+- API Endpoints and Sample Payloads